 Eumig was an Austrian electronics company that was best known for their consumer movie cameras and projectors.
 Their other tuners, including the impressive-looking T-500, were probably sold only in Europe.
 The T-1000, which was sold worldwide but is still rare in the used market today, is a narrow black or silver rack mount-style tuner.
-It usually sells for $65-100 on eBay, with a recent low of $47 in 6/09.
+It usually sells for $65-100 on eBay, with a low of $47 in 6/09.
 We're looking for more info on it.
 If you've used one, please post the details in our FMtuners group.

 The predecessor of the FT-1A, the FT-1 uses old-style circuit boards rather than the FT-1A's surface-mount technology.
 Our contributor Ed Hanlon says the FT-1 was made for Fanfare by B&K and was an upgraded version of their TS-108 tuner reviewed above.
 Our contributor John H. discussed the FT-1 vs. the Sansui TU-X1 in our FMtuners

 group.
 For what it's worth, here's Sterophile's 1994 review of the FT-1.
 The FT-1 usually sells for $375-500 on eBay, but one went for $649 in 6/06.

 Fanfare FT-1A (2000, $1,495, photo)

 Fanfare FTA-100 (2003, $1,695)

 The FTA-100 is cosmetically similar to the FT-1A.
 It's probably virtually the same inside, as well, with the addition of AM stereo.
-An FTA-100 sold for $815 on eBay in
+An FTA-100 sold for $815 on eBay in 5/04.

 Fisher - See the Tube Tuners page for information on a number of Fisher tube tuners.

-Fisher FM-2310 Studio Standard (1977, $250) search eBay
+Fisher FM-2310 Studio Standard (1977, $250)

-Our panelist Ray reports: "The Fisher 'Studio Standard' FM-2310 is an interesting AM/FM analog tuner, mostly due to its unique front face meter complement.
+Our panelist Ray reports: "The Fisher 'Studio Standard' FM-2310 is an interesting FM/AM analog tuner, mostly due to its unique front face meter complement.
 Alongside the usual signal-strength and center-tuning meters is a switchable multipath/deviation meter.
 Since the meters are arrayed horizontally, they steal from the length available for the frequency dial, but it's not bad.
 The first thing to catch the eye when looking under the hood is a very clean layout and a varicap with 5 FM gangs.
 But, alas, like the SAE Two T3U, the FM-2310 only uses 4 of them.
 Obviously a casual count of gangs can misinform.
 The IF string is single bandwidth with four 280 kHz ceramic filters.
 These filters along with the LA1230 quadrature detector and LA3350 MPX ICs are factory socket-mounted!
 The de-emphasis time constant both calculates and measures at 64.8 µS and the frequency response measures -1.0 dB at 20 Hz, +0.95 dB from 2 kHz to 12 kHz and -0.35 dB at 15 kHz.
 Subjectively, I found it to be a good all-around tuner.
 The deviation meter is a really informative 'tattletale' on your received stations.
 It quickly shows the overdriven compressed signals and the better signals with wide-ranging dynamics, thus confirming what your ears are telling you.
 Yes, it was 'sparrow feed' as I paid $9.99 + shipping."
 Regarding that odd time constant, Ray's theory is that some lower-end tuners were intentionally given a compromise T.C. so as to be close in both the 50 µS and 75 µS markets.
 In addition to the FM-2310, other examples of this that he found are the Harman/Kardon TU615, Pioneer TX-6200 and Realistic TM-1000.